 A good strategy is to make it comfortable and encourage him to enter with gentle coaxing.
 Add a toy or small treat for enticement.
 One benefit to some semi-solid crates is that the top can be removed.
 Introducing an adult dog to an open crate is less restrictive.
 Add the top once they’re lying down and comfortable.

 Remember that adult dogs may have previous training to overcome.
-They have likely been in several different environments before landing in their new home and may have been trained to go in the house on newspaper or pads.
+They have likely been in several different environments before landing in their new home and may have been trained to go in the house on newspaper or training pads.
 Be patient, but consistent.

 Should I put food and water in the crate?